HadiKhoirudin/eTHR-Direct-ISP-eMMC-From-Android/README.md

 # eTHR Direct ISP eMMC From Android
 This is shell script design for run eTHR Tool from Android terminal like thermux.

-And this only work on older Android version like Kitkat 4.4.4
+And this only work on older Android version like Kitkat 4.4.4.

+But will be better if your device using custom rom with ext2, ext3, ext4, f2fs file kernel support.

 If you has newer Android version this shell script will works very well on TWRP Recovery.